riichi/chombo.club/_posts/en/2026-04-15-Mahjong-parlors-in-japan-a-blog-post.md

 ## Bellbird Shinbashi
 **Location:** Shinbashi, Tokyo

 This is one of the most popular parlors for Westerners.
 They play M-League rules, and the staff are very friendly.
 Beginners are warmly welcomed.
-The official pricing for "Free" (open) play is **600 JPY per game**, though for some reason I felt like I ended up paying more than that.
+The official pricing for no-rate play is **600 JPY per game**, though for some reason I felt like I ended up paying more than that.
 Soft drinks are included in the price.

 The room can get quite loud, and the staff announcements felt a bit intrusive.
 The player base is diverse, ranging from beginners to highly experienced players.
 As a foreigner, you are more likely to be seated at a beginner's table.
 To assist with scoring, every table features both a digital scoring display and a physical scoring table on all four sides to help you determine exactly how much to pay.
 E-cigarettes are permitted indoors, so be prepared for the smell.
 Once seated, you will typically play multiple *hanchan* with the same group, which can occasionally feel repetitive.

 {% include figure.html alt="Bellbird Shinbashi parlor" filename="2026-04-15-bellbird-shinbashi.jpg" %}

 ### Bellbird Shinbashi Grow
 Normally, this sub-location is strictly for "set" tables (renting a table for a pre-arranged group of four).
-However, during one weekend of my stay, the main store was closed—likely for a private event—and "free" games were hosted here instead.
+However, during one weekend of my stay, the main store was closed—likely for a private event—and no-rate games were hosted here instead.
 The overall experience was nearly identical to the main Bellbird Shinbashi location.

 {% include figure.html alt="Bellbird Shinbashi Grow parlor" filename="2026-04-15-bellbird-grow.jpg" %}